kcmerrill/vbQ/README.md

 1. vbQ WILL COMPLETELY RESET your git directory ... be careful.
 Don't be silly.

+#TODO/Roadmap

+1. Refactor VCS, meaning, allow 100% customizations.
+Update/Commit/Or not ... use it as a flat file Queue.
+1. Alloow for retry/attempt logic
+1. Run the jobs again depending if anything new was added to the queue. mid flight.

 *Currently only git is supported, but maybe more are coming.
 It is a POC afterall.